 Is a Wound G String Right For You?

 At Stringjoy, we’re all about helping you find the perfect set of strings for you, and the best advice we can give is keep an open mind when it comes to trying new strings.
 So if you’ve been playing a plain third for a while, we recommend giving a wound 3rd a try, and vice versa—as always, experimentation is the key to finding what’s right for you.

 We also make it crazy easy to try out a wound G string.
 How’s that you ask?
 Well, while most string manufacturers only make a few sets with a wound G string—almost all of which are super heavy gauge—at Stringjoy you can opt for a wound G string on any of our string sets.
-Simply click the drop-down menu on any of our product pages and select a wound string instead of a plain string (you’ll know the difference because on gauges where we make both wound and plain versions we put a “w” after the gauge to signify a wound string, and a “p” after the gauge to signify a plain string).
+Simply build a Custom set of Strings—at no additional charge—and select a wound 3rd string instead of a plain string (you’ll know the difference because on gauges where we make both wound and plain versions we put a “w” after the gauge to signify a wound string, and a “p” after the gauge to signify a plain string).

 The best part about this is that you can keep with the gauges you’re used to, and simply add in a wound G string that will keep the same tension as the other strings in the set.
 To do this, simply select a wound string that’s just a hair heavier in gauge than the plain string it’s replacing, to account for the reduced tension wound strings exert versus their plain counterparts.
 So if you’re replacing a plain .017 in a set, go for a .018w to keep the same tension, and if you’re replacing a plain .018 or .019, go with a .020w.